wpaccessibility/wp-a11y-docs/docs/topics/forms/descriptions/connect-description.md

 ## Connect the description of a fieldset to the fieldset element

-Radio buttons, checkboxes and, for example, address details can be grouped in a fieldset.
+Radio buttons, checkboxes, and other groups of related fields (like addresses) can be grouped in fieldsets.
 The question or the subject will be the `legend`.
 Place the description below the legend just above the first label/form field.
 The description is linked to the fieldset element with `aria-describedby`.

 ## Example